dreamcatcher-tech/network/website/nfas/Requests/02 Funding.md

 1. Break the ethos of the Dreamcatcher, in that its articles embody transparency, fairness, etc.
 1. Permit any naive investors to put their money in
 1. Offer any form of ownership or control other than NFAs and remaining funds

+#### Done

+1. Internal Proposal for 2-3 possible structures that satisfy the description, with anticipated problems highlighted and a comparison table between them.
+This Stagegate will be considered done when this proposal is sufficient to make a decision on which structure to implement.
+1. The legal entity chosen and validated is set up and ready to accept investment.
+1. We will know that this is done when we have $500k in the bank, and can deploy that as we see fit in developing the Dreamcatcher, can attract 1-10 investors, each investing $50k to $200k, in a vehicle where they feel that their investment will be intelligently deployed and will attract a return.
+1. The signatures on the legal contracts from the internal team, signifying that they are individually content to work under Ambient Attribution.
+1. Incorporation of the legal contracts within the articles of the legal vehicle, and therefore acceptance by the investors to work under Ambient Attribution.

 ### Tactical Intent 3: Spend the Treasury on NFAs.